Elegant Damascus, besieged by both sides

 Then last week three car bombs exploded in central Damascus, killing dozens.
 Hours later, mortars fell on the wealthiest district of Maliki, where dozens of high-ranking government officials and the prosperous merchant class live.

-Outgunned by forces dominated by Assad's Alawite minority, the mainly Sunni Muslim rebels have made little headway of late in reaching the centre.
-After the devastation suffered by the suburbs from rockets, rebel attacks on the city centre are sparse in comparison.
+Outgunned by forces dominated by Assad's Alawite minority, the mainly Sunni Muslim rebels have made little headway of late in reaching the center.
+After the devastation suffered by the suburbs from rockets, rebel attacks on the city center are sparse in comparison.

 But those living there see them as an outlet for mounting resentment among the Sunni poor on the outskirts over what they see as sympathies for Assad among the wealthy downtown, not just among Alawites but also prosperous Sunni merchant families.